Holusion/holusion.com/en/about/privacy.md

 ## Your rights

 You have a right ask for access, modification or deletion of any personnal data we collected.
-Demands must be sent to *holusion, 99A Boulevard Constantin Descat - 59200 Tourcoing FRANCE* of by mail in our <a style="cursor:pointer" onclick="displayContactForm()">contact form</a>.
+Demands must be sent to *holusion, 99A Boulevard Constantin Descat - 59200 Tourcoing FRANCE* of by mail in our <a style="cursor:pointer" data-bs-toggle="modal" data-bs-target="#contactform-modal">contact form</a>.